 Open a terminal and navigate to the installation directory.

 On windows it could be C:\Postgres, on Linux and Mac it could be any directory based on the installation method.
 You will be able to locate “pgc” bash script OR “pgc.bat” file in this directory.

 Run the pgc status command to show your current Postgres server status.

-In this example Postgres 9.6 and the BigSQL Manager are running on the default ports:
+In this example Postgres 9.6 is running on the default port: